MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 #### Description

-Return an array of all the pages in this chapter of the embedded dossier.
+Return an array of all the pages in this chapter of the embedded dashboard.

 #### Example